-Medium-resolution spectroscopy is an observing mode for JWST's Mid-Infrared Instrument (MIRI) for obtaining spatially resolved spectroscopic data between 4.9 and 28.8 μm over a FOV up to 7.2" × 7.9".
+Medium-resolution spectroscopy, an observing mode for JWST's Mid-Infrared Instrument (MIRI), will obtain spatially resolved spectroscopic data between 4.9 and 28.8 μm over a FOV up to 7.2" × 7.9".

 The JWST MIRI medium-resolution spectrometer (MRS) (Wells et al. 2015) will observe simultaneous spatial and spectral information between 4.9 and 28.8 μm over a contiguous field of view up to 7.2" × 7.9" in size.
 This is the only JWST configuration offering medium-resolution spectroscopy (with R from 1,500 to 3,500) longward of 5.2 μm.

-MRS observations are carried out using a set of 4 integral field units (IFUs), each of which covers a different portion of the MIRI wavelength range.
+MRS observations are carried out using a set of four integral field units (IFUs), each of which covers a different portion of the MIRI wavelength range.
 MRS IFUs split the field of view into spatial slices, each of which produces a separate dispersed "long-slit" spectrum.
-Post-processing produces a composite 3-dimensional (2 spatial and one spectral dimension) data cube combining the information from each of these spatial slices.
+Post-processing produces a composite three-dimensional (two spatial and one spectral dimension) data cube combining the information from each of these spatial slices.
 This process is illustrated schematically in Figure 1.